wanghaisheng/responsive-landing-page-starter/content/blog/en/integrating-the-conversation-api-with-wechat-dr.md

 For a completed version of this tutorial, you can find it at on [GitHub](https://github.com/nexmo-community/conversation-api-wechat-integration)

-If you want to learn more about what you can do with our APIs, please visit [Nexmo.com](https://www.nexmo.com/blog/category/developer) for more!
+If you want to learn more about what you can do with our APIs, please visit our [developer portal](https://developer.nexmo.com/) for more!